HectornsGit/Hoorry/README.md

 url: https://hoorry-vuelos.netlify.app

-This proyect was made by:
+This project was made by:

 Gabriela - https://github.com/gabiyervese